Why Do We Eat Too Much?

 Often a companion of mindless eating, scarfing down your food too quickly can cause you to eat past the point of contentment.
 To give your brain the time it needs to get the message from your stomach that you’ve had enough (20 minutes), pace yourself as you eat.
 Try putting your fork down between bites, and check in with yourself during your meal so you are more attuned when you’ve satisfied your hunger.

-Many diets ask you to put some of your favorites foods on a “no” list.
+Many diets ask you to put some of your favorite foods on a “no” list.
 While it may be wise to limit certain goodies, completely nixing some of your favorites all together generally has one outcome—eating too much of them the next time they cross your path.
 Instead, set some boundaries around your trigger foods.
-If you know that it’s hard to each just a square of chocolate, make a rule that you only eat high-quality chocolate that you buy just once a month.
+If you know that it’s hard to eat just a square of chocolate, make a rule that you only eat high-quality chocolate that you buy just once a month.

 We sometimes forget that the role of food is to nourish our bodies and not our feelings.